bevacqua/rome/README.md

 #### Rome API

 When you create a calendar with `rome(input)`, you'll get a `cal` instance back.
 This has a few API methods.
+Most of these methods return the calendar instance whenever possible, allowing for method chaining.

 ##### `.show()`